MarcGrol/sodoku/README.md

 # sodoku
 Sodoku solver in go.
 Combines deterministic and brute force approach using recursion, go-routines and channels.
 Educated guesses are run in dedicated go-routines: A bad guess will make the goroutine terminate.
-A good guess leading to solution will report solution back to main thread.
+A good guess leading to solution will be reported back to main thread.

 ## Testing